Syncano/codebox/README.md

 - During development it is very useful to run dashboard for tests through `goconvey`.
 Install and run through `make goconvey`.
 - Whole project sources are meant to be put in $GOPATH/src path.
 This is especially important during development.
 - To run tests in container run: `make test-in-docker`.
-- There are two lints available. `make lint` runs only fast linters on code, which should report most of potential issues.
-During CI `make flint` is run which is much more resource-intensive and time-consuming but is also more in depth.

 ## Starting locally

-- Build a static version of executable binary by `make build-static` or `make build-in-docker`.
+- Build executable binary by `make build build-wrapper` or `make build-in-docker`.
 They both do the same but the first one requires dependencies to installed on local machine.
 Second command will automatically fetch all dependencies in docker container.
 - Rebuild the image by `make docker`.
 - Run `make start` to spin up 1 load balancer and 1 worker instance.